-Every 3 or 4 days, examine members of your household who have had close contact with a person who has lice.
+Every 3 or 4 days, check kids who had close contact with a person who has lice.

-Then, treat any who are found to have lice or nits close
+Then, treat any who have lice or nits close to the scalp.

 Will They Ever Be Gone?

 that they can be hard bugs to get rid of.

 the treatment you're using isn't effective

 looks infected, call your doctor.